 Combination sponges (with both abrasive and soft sides) are obviously more versatile, as they can be used for baked on, tough messes, and for regular cleaning.
 However, some people find the abrasive side not quite tough enough for some cleaning jobs, especially after a few uses when that material starts to break down.
 Conveniently, these typically come in packs of 3 or 4, so you can replace them whenever you need.

 What people usually forget about is something called a Dobie sponge.
 This is my personal favorite type of cleaning device because it is versatile enough to handle those tough messes fit for steel wool, but gentle enough for everyday cleaning as well!
 You can’t go wrong with this type of sponge.

 There are a number of quality sponges on the market, but they generally gather food debris and deteriorate over the course of a few days, depending on how much washing up you’re doing.
 You should replace a sponge every week or two for this reason.
 This can be costly when you are replacing your sponges every week over the course of a year.
 You need to find a balance between quality and price.

 Scotch-Brite Dobie All-Purpose Cleaning Pads are quality sponges that are great for more than just stainless steel surfaces.
-They are highly absorbent, come in a variety of sizes, and long-lasting.
+They are highly absorbent, come in a variety of sizes, and are long-lasting.
 It’s this durability that makes them the sponge of choice for cleaning stainless steel.

 Why use Scotch Brite Dobie Cleaning Pads?